 Four pairs of sinuses, known as the paranasal air sinuses, connect to the nasal passages (the two airways running through the nose):

 Chronic sinusitis refers to long-term swelling and inflammation of the sinuses.
-Chronic sinusitis can result from recurring episodes of acute sinusitis or it can be caused by other health conditions like asthma and allergic rhinitis, immune disorders, or structural abnormalities in the nose like deviated septum or nasal polyps.
+Chronic sinusitis can result from recurring episodes of acute sinusitis, or it can be caused by other health conditions, like:

 Viral, Bacterial, and Fungal Infections

 Viruses.
-Viruses cause 90 – 98% of acute sinusitis cases.
+Viruses cause 90 to 98% of acute sinusitis cases.
 Acute sinusitis typically starts with the common cold virus.
-A cold can set the stage for sinusitis by causing inflammation and congestion in the nasal passages, leading to obstruction in the sinuses. .
+A cold can set the stage for sinusitis by causing inflammation and congestion in the nasal passages, leading to obstruction in the sinuses.

 Bacteria.
-A small percentage of cases of acute sinusitis, and possibly chronic sinusitis, are caused by bacteria.
+A small percentage of acute sinusitis, and possibly chronic sinusitis cases, are caused by bacteria.
 Bacteria are normally present in the nasal passages and throat and are usually harmless.
-However, when a cold or other viral upper respiratory infection blocks the nasal passage and prevents the sinuses from draining, bacteria can multiply within the mucus lining of the sinuses, causing sinusitis.
-Streptococcus pneumonia, Haemophilius influenzae, and Moraxella catarrhalis (a common cause of childhood illnesses) are the bacteria most often linked to acute sinusitis.
+However, when a cold or other viral upper respiratory infection blocks the nasal passage and prevents the sinuses from draining, bacteria can multiply within the mucous lining of the sinuses, causing sinusitis.
+Streptococcus pneumonia, Haemophilus influenzae, and Moraxella catarrhalis (a common cause of childhood illnesses) are the bacteria most often linked to acute sinusitis.
 These bacteria plus other strains, such as Staphylococcus aureus, are also associated with chronic sinusitis.
 (The role of bacteria in chronic sinusitis is still being debated.)
 Bacterial sinusitis usually causes more severe symptoms and lasts longer than viral sinusitis.

 Fungi.
-An allergic reaction to fungi is a cause of some cases of chronic rhinosinusitis.
+An allergic reaction to fungi is a cause of some chronic rhinosinusitis cases.
 Aspergillus is the most common fungus associated with sinusitis.
 Fungal infections tend to occur in people with sinusitis who also have diabetes, leukemia, AIDS, or other conditions that impair the immune system.
 Fungal infections can also occur in patients with healthy immune systems, but they are far less common.